 I honestly didn’t know which one to prioritize – were the critics more important to me, or the public?
 Were the ratings important at all?
 With the two scores, that often differed so much, I honestly was kind of lost.

 I did some digging in my old ratings on IMDb and found a great example: Spike Jonze’s Adaptation.
 (2002), which I watched (and rated) years ago and cannot remember whatsoever.
 It’s rated with a 7.8 by the general public on IMDb, the Metacritic score is even higher, a stunning 83.
 But I rated it with a 4, way back when.
+People are often wary of looking into the old ratings on IMDB, thinking that the titles there ought to stay in some cheap self-storage facility that the producers have hired.
+But to be honest there are some absolute gems, if you’re willing to put in the time to find them.

 I can’t remember what it was about so I can’t really say why, but apparently I really didn’t agree with those ratings.
 But according to both the (collective of) critics and the public, it was great.
 So of what use were these scores to me exactly?
 No use whatsoever; some would even say it was a waste of my time, if they think watching movies they don’t like is a waste of time.